Reid (ACT)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Reid has an extremely high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Reid has an extremely high national income level according to the latest ATO data aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Reid is $67,610 and the average income stands at $86,994.
-These figures compare to those for Australian Capital Territory which are $72,206 and $85,981 respectively.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $73,871 (median) and $95,050 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Reid rank highly nationally, between the 82nd and 95th percentiles.
-Distribution data shows that the income bracket of $1,500 - 2,999 dominates with 31.9% of residents (624 people), mirroring regional levels where 34.3% occupy this bracket.
-Reid demonstrates considerable affluence with 38.0% earning over $3,000 per week.
-Housing accounts for 14.0% of income while strong earnings rank residents within the 83rd percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+These figures compare to those of the Australian Capital Territory, which are $72,206 and $85,981 respectively.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Reid would be approximately $73,871 (median) and $95,050 (average) as of September 2025.
+According to the 2021 Census, incomes in Reid rank highly nationally, with household, family, and personal incomes between the 82nd and 95th percentiles.
+The data shows that 31.9% of individuals in Reid earn between $1,500 and $2,999 weekly, mirroring the surrounding region where 34.3% occupy this bracket.
+Higher earners are prominent, with 38.0% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.0% of income, and residents rank highly in disposable income, placing Reid in the 83rd percentile nationally.
+The suburb's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income